 Where to stay in Phnom Penh when it comes to the best boutique hotels is a decision that’s becoming increasingly challenging as beautiful new hotels open in the Cambodian capital all the time.
 The boutique hotels below are our picks of the city’s best, all tried and tested.

-Where to Stay in Phnom Penh – Best Boutique Hotels
+Where to Stay in Phnom Penh – Best Boutique Hotels and Apartments

 Phnom Penh is home to some of Asia’s most affordable boutique accommodation, with many of the properties boasting brilliant swimming pools, a stylish bar and café or restaurant, and some of the most welcoming staff in Southeast Asia.
 All include breakfast and offer complimentary WiFi.
 These are our recommendations as to where to stay in Phnom Penh when it comes to the best boutique hotels.